 It is a good idea to carry some British currency with you for arrival to help you settle in during your first few days.
-We recommend you exchange this money before you arrive in London.
+We recommend you exchange this money before you arrive in London or get it from an ATM at the airport before you leave the airport.
 Be sure to ask for mixed notes in small denominations.